Silver Dollar City: Marvel Cave

+After the 1907 publication of Harold Bell Wright's famous novel The Shepherd of the Hills, which depicts the lives of mountain people living in the Ozarks, interest in the region grew rapidly across the country.
+To accommodate the new influx of visitors traveling to the cave by car, Lynch was determined to bring a road from Branson to the cave.
+He cut brush and cleared a path for what would become Missouri Route 76, offering tourists easy access to the cave and helped establish it as a major tourist attraction by the 1920s.

+The park still honors the history of Marvel Cave through various tie-ins and references.
+As part of the backstory for their upcoming Mack Rides roller coaster Miner's Mountain Express, expected to open in spring 2027, a fictional miner named Jedidiah Campbell took the stage at the park's annual Fan Fest to announce the Marvel Cave Mining Co. was resuming operations to continue searching for new discoveries in the mine.
+The company's revival was also used to announce the closure of Thunderation at the conclusion of the 2026 season, with a press release claiming the company forced the park to "vacate the tracks to make way for resumed mining operations."

 Herschend family

 When William Lynch died in 1927, ownership of the cave passed to his daughters and the name of the cave was changed to Marvel Cave.
 The Lynch family operated the cave for nearly fifty years until a Chicago vacuum cleaner salesman, Hugo Herschend, purchased a 99-year lease on the cave in April 1950.

 After Hugo's death in 1955, his wife, Mary, took over the day-to-day operations of the venture.
 With the aid of her two sons, Jack and Peter, she was able to make vast improvements to the cave, including building a narrow-gauge funicular railway whose trains pulled visitors a distance of 218 ft from the depths of the cave to the surface.

 Once the railway was in operation, the Herschends felt that development of the cave was complete.
 Therefore, they decided to create another attraction which would bring even more tourists to the cave.